Kozea/Radicale/DOCUMENTATION.md

 `remote_user`
 : Takes the username from the `REMOTE_USER` environment variable and disables HTTP authentication.
-This can be used to provide the username from a WSGI server.
+This can be used to provide the username from a WSGI server which authenticated the client upfront.
+Required to validate, otherwise client can supply the header itself which is unconditionally trusted then.

 `http_x_remote_user`
 : Takes the username from the `X-Remote-User` HTTP header and disables HTTP authentication.
-This can be used to provide the username from a reverse proxy.
+This can be used to provide the username from a reverse proxy which authenticated the client upfront.
+Required to validate, otherwise client can supply the header itself which is unconditionally trusted then.

 `ldap` _(>= 3.3.0)_
-: Use a LDAP or AD server to authenticate users.
+: Use a LDAP or AD server to authenticate users by relaying credentials from client and handle result.

 `dovecot` _(>= 3.3.1)_
-: Use a Dovecot server to authenticate users.
+: Use a Dovecot server to authenticate users by relaying credentials from client and handle result.

 `imap` _(>= 3.4.1)_
-: Use an IMAP server to authenticate users.
+: Use an IMAP server to authenticate users by relaying credentials from client and handle result.

 `oauth2` _(>= 3.5.0)_
-: Use an OAuth2 server to authenticate users.
+: Use an OAuth2 server to authenticate users by relaying credentials from client and handle result.
+  Oauth2 authentication (SSO) directly on client is not supported.
+Use herefore `http_x_remote_user` in combination with SSO support in reverse proxy (e.g. Apache+mod_auth_openidc).

 `pam` _(>= 3.5.0)_
-: Use local PAM to authenticate users.
+: Use local PAM to authenticate users by relaying credentials from client and handle result..

 Default: `none` _(< 3.5.0)_ `denyall` _(>= 3.5.0)_